theislab/scCODA/README.md

-# SCDCdm - Single-cell differential composition analysis
+# scCODA - Single-cell differential composition analysis
-SCDCdm allows for identification of compositional changes in count data, especially scRNA-data.
+scCODA allows for identification of compositional changes in count data, especially scRNA-data.
 It also provides a framework for reading in and analyzing cell compositions directly from *scanpy*

 The statistical methods used are described in: